voooop/pythonggroulette/README.md

 # pythonggroulette
 automatic ggroulette (https://www.gg.pl/) using playwright

-it automatically using gg's roulette + saving credentials about the person in csv. file.
+it automatically uses gg's roulette + saves credentials about the person in csv. file.

 # How to turn it on